lenow520/Music-Emotion-Recognization-Model/README.md

 # Music-Emotion-Recognization-Model
-Using deep learning methods to classify songs into four catagory by the music mood -- **Angry, Happy, Relaxed, and Sad.**  We built our CNN model using Tensorflow framework.
+Using deep learning methods to classify songs into four catagories by the music mood -- **Angry, Happy, Relaxed, and Sad.**  We built our CNN model using Tensorflow framework.
 * Dataset: [1000 Songs Dataset](https://cvml.unige.ch/databases/emoMusic/)

 ---